Modelling on a record scale

 Software was used to add API30 values and tidy up the series.
 Sewer network flow and quality modelling was carried out using dynamic network models in either HydroWorks or InfoWorks.
 Simplified models were not used.
 WwTW’s hydraulics and stormtank spill quality were included in the sewer network model.

 The sewer model provided final effluent flow predictions and final effluent quality was simulated using a probability distribution.
-River quality impact models (RQIMs) were constructed and calibrated in Mike 11 and then used to calibrate simplified river models (SRM) that incorporated the algorithms in SimpolV2.analysis tools
+River quality impact models (RQIMs) were constructed and calibrated in Mike 11 and then used to calibrate simplified river models (SRM) that incorporated the algorithms in SimpolV2.

 The program produces tables of data summarising the spills from CSOs and formats the data for input to Simon.